-Camp Greenville offers a wide variety of programs including swimming in Lake Sudie, canoeing and kayaking, lots of arts and crafts, rock climbing, target sports, a great high ropes course, a zip line, sports and games, fort building, teambuilding, and hiking/outdoor skills.
-Some activities are restricted to certain ages for safety reasons.
+Camp Greenville offers a wide variety of programs including swimming in Lake Sudie, canoeing and kayaking and stand up paddleboarding, lots of arts and crafts, rock climbing, target sports, a great high ropes course, a zip line, sports and games, fort building, teambuilding, and hiking/outdoor skills.
+Some activities are restricted to certain grades for safety and progression reasons.
+Check out our activities page to see more.

 7:30am- Early Morning Activities